Glazed Salmon 20-Minute Dinner Recipe

-This recipe is a great idea to tuck away for a Meatless Monday or Lent, only about two months away!
+This recipe is a great idea to tuck away for a Meatless Monday or Lent!

 How do you like your salmon?
 It’s so good that we should think about eating salmon every week!
 Me?
 I could eat it every day!
 I know what clever cooks you are, busy bees!
 And how about sharing your “plan-over” ideas with me?

 More recipes from us:

 Easy 1 Pan Classic American Goulash

 German Sauerkraut Casserole With Bacon And Brown Sugar